 Timers for teachers are an incredibly powerful classroom management tool.
 If you aren’t currently using them in your classroom, read below to learn about 5 different types of timers and 5 opportunities where timers can be utilized for the classroom.
+They have the power to transform your classroom management.
 Timers for teachers are a total game changer!

 5 Types of Timers for Teachers